-Maira Douglas is the daughter of Reed, one of the Legendary Bastards of the Crown.
+Maira Douglas is the daughter of Rowen, one of the Legendary Bastards of the Crown.
 The last thing she wants is a husband who will make her put down the blade.

 Excerpt from Rebellious Secrets:

-In one motion, Maira drew the sword from her back and held it steady with two hands, letting the tip of the blade lead her way to the stable.
+In one motion, she drew the sword from her back and held it steady with two hands, letting the tip of the blade lead her way to the stable.

 “Who goes there?” she called out, ready to fight if need be.